zohaibtahirkhan/Snake-Game/README.md

 # Snake-Game
-simple old snake game made with python.
+Plain old snake game made with python.

-In the ScoreBoard file, add file location.
+In scoreboard.py, add file location accordingly if you want to change.